-Political science students who meet the academic requirements are eligible for membership in Pi Sigma Alpha, the Political Science Society.
+- Political science students who meet the academic requirements are eligible for membership in Pi Sigma Alpha, the national political science honor society.

 Teacher, archivist and museum curator are professions directly related to the history major.
 Careers in law, religion, foreign service, both corporate and government, and diplomacy have a great reliance on historical knowledge.
 In addition, history majors are employed in the marketing field, the communications industry and the insurance industry.

-Students may choose to concentrate in a major field of study in political science: pre-law, campaign management or public policy.
-A degree in any of these concentrations prepares the student for a variety of careers in the public and private sectors.
-Students may be employed in national, state and local government agencies; international government and public agencies; fields such as criminal justice, environmental protection, consumer affairs or urban planning; political consulting and research firms; nonprofit organizations and citizen action groups; and public policy analysis.
+Students may choose to concentrate in a major field of student in political science, pre-law or public affairs.
+A degree in political science or either of the concentrations prepares students for a variety of careers in the public and private sectors.
+Students may be employed in:

 Students with an undergraduate degree in sociology find work in a variety of social settings.
 Material published by the American Sociological Association indicates that sociologists pursue careers in teaching and research in universities, federal, state and local government, corporations, and small business and nonprofit organizations.